-Working capital is not a ratio, proportion or quotient, but rather it is an amount.
-Working capital is the amount remaining after current liabilities are subtracted from current assets.
+Working capital is the amount remaining after a company's current liabilities are subtracted from its current assets.

 AccountingCoach PRO contains 24 blank forms to guide you in computing and understanding often-used financial ratios.
 In addition, there are 24 filled-in forms based on the amounts from two financial statements which are also included.